Improved Offsite Running

 The performance of the offsite sites is represented by a performance score that runs continuously from 1 to 16, where 1 is the best possible performance.
 This score takes into account:

 - Success Rate, S: number of completed jobs / number of submitted jobs.

 - job_time, J: the time elapsed between the first job starts and the end of the last job.

 - idle_time< I: the time elapsed between submission of the jobs and the start of the first job.

 The highest success rate gets a 1 and the lowest gets a 16.
 The lowest: job time, idle time, and average time per file get a 1, and the highest get a 16.
 If two or more sites tie in their positions they are assigned the same number.

 Sites with the lowest performance scores are recommended.

 The site named: Offsite, represents the jobs sent offsite using the option: _--offsite_only.

 Implementing the offsite locations performance measure is a work in progress.

-#18 Updated by Enrique Arrieta Diaz about 5 years ago
+#18 Updated by Enrique Arrieta Diaz over 5 years ago

 The first test included in the plots used the mccheckoutjob.fcl, and 2GB of requested memory.
 The average time per file was 2 minutes and 12 seconds.